exom-dev/lirouter/README.md

 # Documentation

-Lirouter contains 3 important functions:
+Lirouter contains 4 important functions:

 * *route*: adds a new route
 * *render*: renders the page by using the current path
 * *navigate*: navigates to another path
+* *option*: changes an option

 >You must manually call the `render` function, once, after adding all the routes.
 >If you don't, the page won't render when it's first loaded.